 1994: The Vancouver Canucks win a Cup Final game for the first time in their history when Greg Adams scores at 19:26 of overtime for a 3-2 victory against the New York Rangers in Game 1 at Madison Square Garden.
 Martin Gelinas ties the game 2-2 with 60 seconds remaining in the third period, and the Canucks survive a 17-shot barrage in overtime before Adams beats Rangers goalie Mike Richter.
-The other hero is Vancouver goaltender Kirk McLean, who finishes with 52 saves.
+The other hero is Vancouver goalie Kirk McLean, who finishes with 52 saves.
 The Canucks are in the Final for the second time in their history, having been swept by the New York Islanders in 1982.

 2002: Dominik Hasek sets a single-year playoff record with his fifth shutout, and the Detroit Red Wings advance to the Cup Final with a 7-0 victory against the Avalanche in Game 7 of the Western Conference Final at Joe Louis Arena.
-Detroit scores four times in less than 11 minutes of the first period against Patrick Roy and the Avalanche muster all of 19 shots against Hasek.
+Detroit scores four times in less than 11 minutes of the first period against Patrick Roy and the Avalanche muster just 19 shots against Hasek.

-2003: Goalie Jean-Sebastien Giguere extends his overtime shutout streak to 167:48, surpassing Roy's record of 162:56, before defenseman Ruslan Salei scores at 6:59 of OT to give the Mighty Ducks of Anaheim a 3-2 victory against the visiting Devils in Game 3 of the Cup Final.
+2003: Jean-Sebastien Giguere extends his overtime shutout streak to 167:48, surpassing Roy's record of 162:56, before defenseman Ruslan Salei scores at 6:59 of OT to give the Mighty Ducks of Anaheim a 3-2 victory against the visiting Devils in Game 3 of the Cup Final.

-2004: Brad Richards sets a Stanley Cup Playoff single-season record with his seventh game-winning goal when he scores the only goal in the Tampa Bay Lightning's 1-0 victory against the Calgary Flames in Game 4 of the Final at Pengrowth Saddledome.
+2004: Brad Richards sets a single-season playoff record with his seventh game-winning goal when he scores the only goal in the Tampa Bay Lightning's 1-0 victory against the Calgary Flames in Game 4 of the Final at Pengrowth Saddledome.
 Richards' power-play goal 2:48 into the game holds up as the winner because Nikolai Khabibulin makes 29 saves for the sixth playoff shutout of his career.

 Video: Memories: Brad Richards tallies his 7th game-winner

 2011: The NHL returns to Winnipeg when the Atlanta Thrashers are sold to True North Sports & Entertainment.
 The franchise, renamed the Winnipeg Jets, will begin play in Manitoba's capital for the 2011-12 season.
 The original Jets move to Phoenix in 1996 and are renamed the Phoenix Coyotes.